mawrkus/js-unit-testing-guide/README.md

 ### Design principles

-In order to write testable code, keep in mind to apply simple design principles, in particular:
+The key to good unit testing is to write **testable code**.
+Applying simple design principles can help, in particular:

 + Use a **good naming** and **comment** your code (the "why" not the "how")
 + **DRY**: avoid code duplication
 + **Single responsibility**: each object/function must focus on a single task
++ Keep a **single level of abstraction** in the same component (for example, do not mix business logic with lower-level technical details in the same method)
 + **Minimize dependencies** between components: encapsulate, interchange less information between components
-+ Keep a **single level of abstraction** in the same component (for example, do not mix business logic with lower-level technical details in the same method)
 + **Support configurability** rather than hard-coding, this prevents from having to replicate the exact same environment when testing (e.g.: markup)
-+ Apply adequate **design patterns**
++ Apply adequate **design patterns**, especially **dependency injection** that allows to separate objects creation responsibility from business logic
++ Avoid global mutable state

 ## Guidelines